jmw-phys/iNORG/README.md

 ## Documentation

-The reference guide is placed in the `docs` folder.
+A tutorial is planned to be included in the `docs` folder.

-## Published papers by using iNORG impurity solver
+## Research Publications with iNORG

 1. Jia-Ming Wang, *et al*., *Low-energy inter-band kondo bound states in orbital-selective mott phases*, [Phys.
 Rev. B, **111**, 155107 (2025)](https://journals.aps.org/prb/abstract/10.1103/PhysRevB.111.155107).